Families of artinian and low dimensional determinantal rings

 by using the definition \eqref{lamda} of $ \lambda_c$.
-Hence we get the dimension formula (i.e. the rightmost equality) of Theorem~\ref{modulethm} provided we can prove This follow from Proposition~\ref{autdim} and the second exact sequence of Lemma~\ref{key}.
+Hence we get the dimension formula (i.e. the rightmost equality) of Theorem~\ref{modulethm} provided we can prove This follows from Proposition~\ref{autdim} and the second exact sequence of Lemma~\ref{key}.

 Finally the condition $_0\!\Hom_A(M,M) \simeq k$ allows us to lift automorphisms, i.e. $ {\rm Def}_{M/R}$ is pro-representable, cf. \cite[Thm.\!
 19.2]{Hart1}, whence $\dim H(M/R )= \dim \ _0\! \Ext_R^1(M,M)$ by the smoothness of ${\rm Def}_{M/R}$. \end{proof}